beginning of content

 What is GHB?

-GHB was originally developed to be used as an anaesthetic.
-It is a central nervous system depressant.
-This means that it slows down brain activity and produces feelings of relaxation and drowsiness.
+GHB was originally made for use as an anaesthetic.
+It’s a central nervous system depressant.
+This means that it slows down brain activity and can make you feel relaxed and drowsy.

-GHB is sometimes called liquid ecstasy due to its effects.
-It's not chemically related to the drug ecstasy (MDMA).
+Although GHB is sometimes called liquid ecstasy, it’s not chemically related to the drug ecstasy (MDMA).

 What are the effects of taking GHB?

 The effects of GHB start after about 5 to 20 minutes.
-They can last from a few minutes to a few hours.
-People who take GHB may:
+They can last for up to 4 hours.

 What can go wrong with GHB?

 GHB is linked to date rape and sexual assaults as it can be used to spike drinks.
-It is hard to detect, particularly in opaque and strong-tasting drinks.
-GHB also leaves the person who took it unable to remember much of what happened while they were affected.
+It’s hard to detect in drinks.

 It's very easy to overdose on GHB, especially if taken with alcohol.
-Even small amounts can cause some people to overdose.
+Even small amounts can cause an overdose.

 An overdose can cause: